silkscreen-studio/MOVEA-EWOD-demonstration-device/README.md

  - The ESP32 part only can then be programmed over USB (completely disconnected from any HV related circuitry, thus ensuring no failure can damage the USB port).
 To do so, plug the USB C cable, hold the BOOT button, press the RST button, release BOOT then flash the firmware.
 Disconnect the USB cable.
  - Prepare the EWOD PCB: after adding a thin layer of low viscosity silicon oil (5cst), stretch a piece of ParafilmM to be applied over the electrode Array, then after adding an additionnal thin oil layer and plugging the array PCB on the device, a small droplet of water (barely larger than an electrode) can be pladed on the array, then discharged from any residual static charge with a GND wire
  - Carefully reconnect both FPC cables, and close the acrylic cover before reconnecting a USB power source

+> [!NOTE]
+> **POST BUILD EDIT**
+>   I couldn't stretch the parafilm correctly, so it obviously didn't work.
+However when testing other films I had at home, desk scotch worked quite well...
+This 31µm thin scotch was giving decent results (the actuation was a bit slow) but  with a proper 10 or 5µm dielectric film it should work even better.
+I'm planning on trying BOPP film and kapton tape.
+Both should work better.